 - Thyroid health can shift due to changes in hormones, weight or lifestyle.
 Always get reassessed if you feel something isn’t right even if you’ve been on the same dosage for years.

-- Patients with positive thyroid antibodies are more likely to develop hypothyroidism over time and experience fluctuations in their thyroid hormone levels – and as a result need more monitoring.
+- Patients with positive thyroid antibodies are more likely to develop hypothyroidism over time and experience fluctuations in their thyroid hormone levels, requiring more monitoring as a result.

 If you’re in the Toronto area and feel like your hypothyroid symptoms are present despite normal TSH levels, our doctors are familiar with the contents of all our articles and would be happy to take a deeper look at your case!
 You can read about our Naturopathic Thyroid Program, or click here to book online!